zeta1999/korali/doc/mkdocs/docs/plots/plotcmaes.md

 used to validate your optimization.

-The plot-korali command visualizes some of the most meaningful states of CMA-ES stored in the output directory (results folder).
+The plot-korali command visualizes some of the most meaningful states of CMA-ES stored in the json-files in the output directory (results folder).

 In the figure below we see the evolution of the CMA-ES algorithm during 50 optimization steps, respectively 500 function evaluations (we used a sample size